robert-ferguson78/weather-buddy/README.md

 This project will connect weather location data, forecast and real-world sensor data to give recommendations of tasks based on historical and real atmospheric data, users will be alerted with actionable tasks based on data processed.

 ## Tools, Technologies, and Equipment (Subject to change)
-•	For website and user touch interface i plan to use modified versions of site using Node.js, Express.js, Hadlebars,js and Bulma for CSS (also cusomt CSS and Vanilla JS scripts)
+- For website and user touch interface, I plan to use modified versions of site using:
+    - Node.js
+    - Express.js
+    - Handlebars.js
+    - Bulma for CSS (also custom CSS and Vanilla JS scripts)
-•	Weather station and indoor enviornmental board will be used to send data to MQTT broker.
+- Weather station and indoor enviornmental board will be used to send data to MQTT broker.
-•	OpenWeather API will be used to give user fall back option and also to facilitate supplement data from local readings to push complete data set to MongoDb
+- OpenWeather API will be used to give user fall back option and also to facilitate supplement data from local readings to push complete data set to MongoDb
-•	IFTTT to automate tasks for notifications to user.
+- IFTTT to automate tasks for notifications to user.

 Teck stack proposed but subject to change is HTML & CSS (Bulma plus custom), JavaScript (Express.js, Handlebars.js plus custom vanilla JS), Python, MySQL, Node.je, MQTT broker, IFTTT service, Node-Red, Grafana, InfluxDB, Portainer